-Students in grades K-2 completed a battery of easyCBM® reading assessments including measures originally written for Kindergarten (phoneme segmenting, PS; letter names, LN; letter sounds, LS, and one of the word reading fluency [WRF]), measures originally written for Grade 1 (the second WRF and the passage reading fluency [PRF] measure) and measures originally written for Grade 2 (CCSS Reading and MCRC).
-Teachers administered the fluency- based measures (PS, LN, LS, WRF, PRF) one-on-one to their students and the comprehension measures in a group setting, using paper/pencil versions of the tests.
+Students in grades K-2 completed a battery of easyCBM® reading assessments including measures originally written for Kindergarten (phoneme segmenting, PS; letter names, LN; letter sounds, LS, and one of the word reading fluency, WRF), measures originally written for Grade 1 (the second word reading fluency, WRF, and the passage reading fluency, PRF) and measures originally written for Grade 2 (CCSS Reading and MCRC).
+Teachers administered the fluency-based measures (PS, LN, LS, WRF, PRF) one-on-one to their students and the comprehension measures in a group setting, using a paper/pencil version of the tests.